Jubayed-A/Computer-Technology-App/README.md

 - Click on the "Run" button in Android Studio to build and run the application.

 ### Dependencies
-- Android Architecture Components: Using LiveData and ViewModel for efficient UI updates and maintaining UI-related data.

-- Room Database: A robust and efficient SQLite object mapping library.

 - Navigation Component: Simplifies the implementation of navigation within the app.